chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

 Simple Plane Model From Composite
 =====================================================================================

-This example aims to showcase the vast possibilities of objects that can be defined using the composite shape in the sharp, immersed boundary solver.
+This example aims to showcase the vast possibilities of objects that can be defined using the composite shape in the sharp immersed boundary solver.
 It also aims to give an example of the type of operations that can be made from this geometry.

 ----------------------------------
 Features